huzaifa157/Hideaway-leather-store/README.md

 Proceed to Checkout: Provide a clear call-to-action button for users to proceed to the checkout process.

 4.4 Contact Page
 Contact Form: Include fields for name, email, subject, and message to facilitate communication with users.

 Additional Contact Information: Display the company's contact information, including email address, phone number, and physical address (if applicable).

+4.5 Contact Page
+Contact Form: Include fields for name, email, subject, and message to facilitate communication with users.

+Additional Contact Information: Display the company's contact information, including email address, phone number, and physical address (if applicable).